AdobeDocs/campaign-classic.en/help/campaign/using/marketing-campaign-approval.md

    >
    >If the **[!UICONTROL Enable the sending of proofs]** option (for email deliveries) or **[!UICONTROL Enable the sending and approval of proofs]** (for direct mail deliveries) options were selected in the approval settings window, proofs will be sent automatically.

-1. A notification email is sent to the person responsible for content, who can choose whether or not to approve it:
+1. A notification email is sent to the person responsible for content, who can choose whether to approve it or not:

     * via the notification email: